MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/controlled-folders.md

    - To remove a folder, select it, and then select **Remove**.

 > [!NOTE]
 > [Windows system folders](#windows-system-folders-are-protected-by-default) are protected by default, and you cannot remove them from the list.
+Subfolders are also included in protection when you add a new folder to the list.